lorainecastro/advanced-encryption-standard/README.md

 # AES Encryption & Decryption Tool

-A beautiful, modern, and secure AES encryption/decryption web app built with pure HTML, CSS, and JavaScript.
+A modern, and secure AES encryption/decryption web app built with pure HTML, CSS, and JavaScript.
 Instantly encrypt or decrypt any text using AES-128 in CBC mode with a custom secret key.

 ![AES Encryption & Decryption Tool Banner](image.png)